anhdung2k1/contactless-checking/doc/user_guide.md

 #### JWT Authentication

-To secure APIs communication between application, JWT Web Token is used between the CK Server and client applications.
+To secure APIs communication between application, JWT Token is used between the CK Server and client applications.
 JWT provides a token-based mechanism that ensures secure and stateless authentication for each user request without the need for storing session data on the server.

 #### How JWT Authentication Works